“I AM the Way, the Truth and the Life. No one comes to the Father except through me.”

 Because sin separates us from a holy God, we can’t save ourselves.

 Our every thought, action and moment in life is saturated by the sin of humanity.
+In other words, we are not God.

 “God’s Wrath” is a term you may have heard before.
 It is not that God hates you and wants to hurt you, it is His Holy reaction to sin.